If you are a new user of Cloudways web host, you have probably come across this question.

 By default, the maintenance is performed during the window of 03:00 to 04:00 UTC. but you can change that whenever you want to the time you want and suits your business.
 Once you made the changes click Save.

 From Cloudways security, you can limit access to your server’s data.
 This is a great security feature that allows you to manage security settings.

 You can restrict IPs from accessing your server using SSH/SFTP and MySQL connections, add some IPs to your whitelist, or allow all IPs to connect with your server.

 There are two security options that this Cloudways feature provides.
 SSH/SFTP security and MySQL security.

-If you select the second option (Block all IP addresses) you can add some IP addresses to your whitelist, so that they can connect to your server.
+You can select the second option (Block all IP addresses) and add some IP addresses to your whitelist so that they can connect to your server.

 With this option, no IP address can access your server via SSH or SFTP except those you added to your whitelist.

 Cloudways doesn’t allow remote access to MySQL because they think that may put the other servers in danger.
 However, in order to allow MySQL database connections, you need to add the IP from which you wish to set up the connection.